earthobservations/phenodata/doc/export/sqlite.rst

 Consume
 =======

-Inquire the database schema.
+Inquire the database schema and metadata information.

 .. code-block:: bash

-    # Show all tables and views.
+    # Display all tables and views.
     sqlite3 "${DBPATH}" '.tables'

-    # Show schema of all tables and views.
+    # Display schema of all tables and views.
     sqlite3 "${DBPATH}" '.fullschema --indent'

+    # Display database metadata information.
+    sqlite3 "${DBPATH}" --header --csv 'SELECT * FROM dwd_about'

 Run a query on the ``dwd_phenology`` view.